What Are Secured and Unsecured Loans?

 The right choice of finance depends on your circumstances.
 If you’re unsure of what’s the best deal for you, business finance specialists, like our team at Millbrook, can guide you towards the most beneficial outcome.
 Large corporations, SMEs, and businesses just starting, all require finance for varying purposes.
 Depending on your circumstances and requirements, a secured or unsecured loan may be the best choice.

-• Longer repayment terms, up to 10 years - There are loan repayment terms up to 10 years for secured loans.
+• Longer repayment terms, up to 10 years - there are loan repayment terms of up to 10 years for secured loans.
 The security ensures the lender’s funds are protected while enabling you to borrow larger amounts of capital too.

 • Access to funds within 8 hours - Obtaining approval for an unsecured loan is typically a quick and simple process compared to secured loans.
 As you don’t have to own a property, there is no evaluation required, only a credit check.